 Which Option Is Better?

-It truly comes down to looking at the work that is actually being done.
-I believe that if you're there on move day watching your movers work, you'll see the amount of labor required by them and want to offer a fair tip.
-I think small things like food and water can go a long way, or even offering them small breaks throughout the day.
+It truly comes down to looking at the work that is being done.
+I believe that if you're there on move day watching your movers work, you'll see the amount of labor they require and want to offer a fair tip.
+Small things like food and water can go a long way, or even offering them small breaks throughout the day.

 Generally, it's a good idea to go with a flat rate when multiple workers handle your move.
 On the other hand, using a percentage-based tip may be a suitable choice if you only have one or two workers or know that it's a small company owned by the employees.